Uniphar/devops-guidelines/service_models.md

   managed in line with Uniphar requirements.
 - All code produced may need to be peer reviewed by suitable Uniphar staff.
 - All configurations  may need to be peer reviewed by suitable Uniphar staff.
-- All software delivered will need to be accepted by the Uniphar Devops team, in a format that aligns to our Devops strategy.
+- All software delivered will need to be accepted by the Uniphar Platform team, in a format that aligns to our Platform strategy.
 - All tememetry will need to vonfirm to Uniphar standards and technical stack, or be agreed upfront.